Fu Yaning

-Fu Yaning (符雅凝 (Fú Yǎníng), born July 14, 1997), also known as Yenny, is a Chinese singer and actress under Gramarie Entertainment.
+Fu Yaning (符雅凝 (Fú Yǎníng), born July 14, 1997), also known as Yenny, is a Chinese singer and actress under Gramarie.
 She is known for her participation in the survival reality shows Youth With You 2 and Girls Planet 999.
 On April 20, 2022, she released her debut extended play (EP), Ning.

 Career

-2020–present: Career beginnings and rising popularity
+2020–present: Career beginnings and transition to acting

 From March to May, Fu represented Gramarie Entertainment, alongside Zhang Luofei and Ge Xinyi on the girl group survival reality television show Youth With You 2.
 She was eliminated in Episode 16 and eventually placed 53rd.
 On June 20, Fu released the single "Navigator's Daughter".
 On October 15, she released another single titled "I'm Done", which was also co-written by her.

 In March 2021, Fu sang the opening song of the Chinese drama Unusual Idol Love.
 From August to October, Fu also participated in the Mnet survival show Girls Planet 999 as one of the program's 33 Chinese contestants.
 However, she was eliminated during the finale, after ranking 12th overall with 560,606 votes.
 After the show, she released the track "Starlight".
 In December, Fu made her acting debut in a supporting role in the Chinese drama, My Heart.
 She also played the role of An Xiaoluo in the drama The Flowers are Blooming.

 Fu made her official debut with the single "Ning" on April 20, 2022.